 **This blog is reader supported, and some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases**

-Advent in the Waldorf-inspired Home or Homeschool:
+Advent in the Waldorf-inspired Home:

 Begin your Waldorf Advent journey by creating a homemade salt dough advent spiral.